 - dissemination of our work to ensure it has positive impact.

 'Through education, through research, and through access to appropriate resources, the barriers to learning and participation that may be experienced by people with vision impairment can be better understood and reduced'.

 VICTAR has a long record of leading innovative and influential UK and international research.
 Significant and recent funded research projects include: longitudinal work with young people as they leave compulsory education; national surveys and employment; development of early child development and teaching services in countries of the global south; development of reading assessments; and international literature reviews.
 Find out more about our research.

-Our collective work was presented into a UK Research Excellence Framework (2014) impact case study.
-The case study was recognised as having internationally outstanding impact in terms of reach and significance which is the highest possible grade.
+Our collective work was presented in both the 2014 and 2021 UK Research Excellence Framework as an impact case study.
+The case studies were recognised as having internationally outstanding impact in terms of reach and significance which is the highest possible grade.

 Our work relies upon partnership with many stakeholders including:

 Royal National Institute of Blind People (RNIB), Thomas Pocklington Trust, Sight Savers, VIEW, NatSIP, ESRC, DfID, Nuffield Foundation, National Council for Special Education (NCSE) and National College for Teaching and Leadership (NCTL).

 The team is part of the Department of the Disability Inclusion and Special Needs group (DISN) which is the largest group of its kind in the UK.